locize/blog/source/_posts/next-13-app-dir-i18n.md

 ### 1. Folder structure <a name="step-1"></a>

 Let's start by creating a new folder structure that uses the language as url parameter.
-A so called [dynamic segment](https://beta.nextjs.org/docs/routing/defining-routes#dynamic-segments):
+A so-called [dynamic segment](https://beta.nextjs.org/docs/routing/defining-routes#dynamic-segments):

 ```
 .